hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 ## Overview

 The protocol uses UDP as the primary transport with automatic fallback to TCP for large messages.
-The communication is bidirectional, allowing both Unity and Visual Studio to send messages to each other.
+The communication is bidirectional, allowing both Unity and Visual Studio Code to send messages to each other.

 ## Network Configuration